Wittenberg: History

-On 31 October 1517, according to legend, Luther nailed his "95 Theses" against the selling of indulgences to the huge wooden double-doors front entrance (which longtime served as an informal bulletin board for the parish and local academic community) of the All Saints' Church / Castle Church – an event taken as marking the beginning of the Protestant Reformation and the start of a major branch of Western Christianity of Evangelical Lutheranism.
-The more radical later Protestant group of the Anabaptist movement also had one of its earliest homes in Wittenberg, when the Zwickau prophets moved there in late 1521 only to be suppressed by upset and angry Luther when he returned from temporary hiding and exile at the remote hilltop Wartburg Castle in the spring of 1522.
-There he had spent months of time, effort and research into translating the texts in the languages ancient Hebrew, Ancient Greek and Latin and manuscripts of the Old Testament and New Testament in the Bible into then common 16th century version of their German language so that the Christian lay people could read the Holy Scriptures in Luther's Bible in their own tongue.
+On 31 October 1517, according to legend, Luther nailed his "Ninety-five Theses" against the selling of indulgences to the door of the Castle Church, an event taken as marking the beginning of the Protestant Reformation and the start of a major branch of Western Christianity, Lutheranism.
+The Anabaptist movement had one of its earliest homes in Wittenberg, when the Zwickau prophets moved there in late 1521, only to be suppressed by Luther when he returned from the Wartburg in spring of 1522.